Uroyoan/2dGalacticShooter-GameDevHQ/README.md

     Create a health collectable that heals the player by 1.
 Update the visuals of the Player to reflect this.
     Note to self: Add Another set of 3 lives UI to display up to 6 lives.

-6#  Secondary Fire Powerup: Not Done
+6#  Secondary Fire Powerup: Commited
     Create a new form of projectile.
 You should already have a tripleshot.
 Include something new from multi direction shot, to heat seeking shots, etc.
     Replaces the standard fire for 5 seconds.
     Spawns rarely